jobapis/jobs-multi/README.md

 // And include an array of options if you'd like
 $options = [
-    'maxAge' => 30              // Maximum age (in days) of listings 'maxResults' => 100         // Maximum number of results
+    'maxAge' => 30,              // Maximum age (in days) of listings 'maxResults' => 100,         // Maximum number of results
-    'orderBy' => 'datePosted'   // Field to order results by 'order' => 'desc'           // Order ('asc' or 'desc') ];
+    'orderBy' => 'datePosted',   // Field to order results by 'order' => 'desc',           // Order ('asc' or 'desc') ];
 $diceJobs = $client->getJobsByProvider('Dice', $options);